Blog / Marketing tips / Beginner’s Guide to Google Ecommerce Analytics

 When you know your most popular items, you can start to think about how to increase sales even more.
 For example, if you see that mugs are your most popular item, you could:

 What we see with these statistics is information that can inform future decisions related to your store – whether it’s choosing which product image to place on your ad, or which social media platform to focus your energy on.
-With the “Ecommerce” feature activated, you can see the monetary return of any of these positions and use your product sales as a foundation for decision making.
+With the “Ecommerce” feature activated on Google Analytics, you can see the monetary return of any of these positions and use your product sales as a foundation for decision making.